greylore-d20/foundryvtt-pathfinder1/help/en/Items/Actions.md

 | Attack count | `min(3, ceil(@attributes.bab.total / 5) - 1)` |
 | Attack bonus | `@formulaicAttack * -5`                       |

-### Damage
+### Damage / Healing

-**Damage Formula** is for the base damage of the action.
+**Base Formula** is for the base damage or healing of the action.
 This is multiplied on critical if the action has an attack roll.

-**Critical Damage Bonus Formula** is damage added _only_ to critical damage rolls.
-This is multiplied by critical multiplier with one subtracted, so Flaming Burst for example should only be entered simply as `1d10`.
+**On-critical Bonus Formula** is damage added _only_ to critical damage rolls.
+This is multiplied by critical multiplier with one subtracted, so _Flaming Burst_ for example should be entered simply as `1d10` for all weapons.

-**Non-critical Damage Bonus Formula** is damage added to base damage that is unaffected by critical hits, usually this is elemental and precision bonus damge, such as from magical weapon qualities.
+**Non-multiplying Bonus Formula** is damage added to base damage that is unaffected by critical hits, usually this is elemental and precision bonus damge, such as from magical weapon qualities.

+_Historical note: Formerly these were labeled in order: Damage Formula, Critical Damage Bonus Formula, and Non-critical Damage Bonus Formula_

 See [Formulas](Help/Formulas) article for more help in how to write damage formulas.